In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Peel the onion and cut into ½-inch-thick slices.

-- Scrub or peel the carrot and trim the ends; cut the carrot lengthwise into quarters, then crosswise into 2-inch lengths.
-Repeat with the parsnip.
+- Scrub or peel the carrots and parsnip and trim the ends; cut the carrots and parsnip lengthwise into quarters, then crosswise into 2-inch lengths.

 - Strip the tarragon leaves from the stems; coarsely chop the leaves.
 Set aside half for the béarnaise sauce.